jarkman/giant-drawing-instruments/README.md

 A giant protractor, lasercut from acrylic and paint-filled.

 A giant 30/60 setsquare with metric graduations and dotted lines parallel to the edges, lasercut from acrylic and paint-filled.

+The protractor and setsquare graduations are generated in Python as a Fusion360 macro.